Culture Change Alert

 Referring to residential quality of life in Detroit, Finley observed, "Most of us wouldn't live the way people -- even in good neighborhoods -- have to live!"

 Duggan's background is not all business.
-Finley reminded that he is an astute politician with skills honed under former Wayne County executive Ed McNamara
+Finley reminded that he is an astute politician with skills honed under former Wayne County executive Ed McNamara and his cronies.

 While seen by some as a black eye for the GOP, Finley pointed out that polls show some 80% are not affected much by the federal government shutdown.
 This is despite the administration's howling and constant media headlines over the course of the past two weeks.
 [Ed. note: shutdown resolved October 16, 2013.]

 On the other hand, nearly everybody will be affected by ObamaCare, many adversely.